digininja/DVWA/README.md

 `apt-get -y install apache2 mariadb-server php php-mysqli php-gd libapache2-mod-php`

-The site will work with MySQL instead of MariaDB but we strongly recommend MariaDB as it works out of the box whereas you have to make chnages to get MySQL to work correctly.
+The site will work with MySQL instead of MariaDB but we strongly recommend MariaDB as it works out of the box whereas you have to make changes to get MySQL to work correctly.

 ### Database Setup